-We have received land use rights with respect to approximately 890,000 sq.m. of a total area of approximately 1.8 million sq.m. planned for development for China South City Nanning.
-The land use rights for China South City Nanning are for a period of 50 years commencing from the respective dates as specified in the land use rights certificates.
+We have received land use rights with respect to approximately 832,000 sq.m. of a total area of approximately 1.8 million sq.m. planned for development for China South City Nanning.
+The land use rights for China South City Nanning are for a period of 50 years for warehouse use and 70 years of residential use commencing from the respective dates as specified in the land use rights certificates.